Anita Susuri: You told us about market day. Can you describe the atmosphere at that time?

 Anita Susuri: Where were these houses?

-Halit Gashi: In our neighbourhood, a little further down.
+Halit Gashi: In our neighborhood, a little further down.

 Anita Susuri: The Saraj street, right?